xsj1984/VistaDream/README.md

 ## 🔦 ToDo List
 - [ ] Keep sky areas.
 The sky areas are deteced and removed at now for simplicity.
+- [ ] Support more types of camera trajectory.
+An example is given in [issue](https://github.com/WHU-USI3DV/VistaDream/issues/11).
 - [ ] VistaDream with Grad-Geowizard depth inpainting.
 - [ ] Colab Demo and better visualization.